KondapalliTarun3474/VR_Project1_Tarun_IMT2022034_Amruth_IMT2022065_Adarsha_IMT2022069/README.md

  To address this, we calculate the average intensity of the image.
 If the average intensity exceeds 127, the background is classified as light; otherwise, it is classified as dark.
 Based on this classification, the appropriate thresholding technique is selected to ensure accurate segmentation.

+ ### *5. Results*<br>
-Using this segmentation process the Dice score we achieved is 47.79%, so to improve this accuracy we use U-Net.
+Using this segmentation process the Dice score we achieved is 46.08%, so to improve this accuracy we use U-Net.
 The accuracy we achieved using U-Net is and the process is explained below
 <br>

 ---